-Currently, use cases of the J-PET Framework span among various data analyses and imaging application of the first J-PET device.
-In the near future, a new generation light-weight modular J-PET scanner with fully digital readout and high mobility will be commissioned along with sibling devices such as a similar-technology-based mammography scanner.
+J-PET scanner with fully digital readout and high mobility will be commissioned along with sibling devices such as a similartechnology-based mammography scanner.
 The software platform is currently being extended with modules specific to the new devices, which will allow for reusing the higher-level analysis steps with data from new hardware setups.